davibaldin/io.infolayer/README.md

 - Support for events in E-mail reading.
 - Support for events in GELF (Graylog Extend Log format).

-## Setup and quick start
+## Setup and Quickstart

 To setup a new environment, visit [Setup](docs/Setup.md).

-To quick start on a new environment, visit [Quick start](setup/QuickStart.md).
+Are you Feeling impatient?
+I like your style, please visit [Quickstart](setup/Quickstart.md).

 ## Concept